keshuaixu/pmd_dvrk/README.md

 # PMD dVRK Project
-**A dvrk-console-compatible motor driver based on PMD Prodigy/CME machine controller for improved force feedback.** This repository only contains documentation and links to the components.
+**A dVRK-console-compatible motor driver based on PMD Prodigy/CME machine controller for improved force feedback.**

+This repository only contains documentation and links.

 # Overview
 The PMD machine controller is a complete motor control solution built with an ARM microcontroller to run user code, an FPGA to handle IO, and motor amplifiers (Atlas).
 The Atlas has a microcontroller for software current control and three half bridges.
 Because the current control runs in software (instead of hardware analog circuit with the low-pass filter in QLA), you get higher bandwidth and tuneable current control performance.